-- 1.6.10 In the event of further misdemeanour, the supervisor having conducted an investigation will, in the presence of a more senior line supervisor or manager meet with the employee, advise of the facts and seek a response - 1.6.11 If the response is unacceptable the employee will be given an opportunity to state any reasons why action should not be taken to terminate their services - 1.6.12 All of the facts, including the employee's response and reasons will then be referred to the Associate Director People (or his/her delegate) who will consult with the relevant director (or his/her delegate) to decide if termination of employment or other formal disciplinary action is appropriate - 1.6.13 If termination of employment is appropriate, the employee will be advised and given pay in lieu of notice.
-A formal letter of termination to the employee will detail the reasons for termination of employment - 1.6.14 If the employee is to be demoted and/or transferred, they will be so advised and a formal letter written to them
+- 1.6.10 In the event of further misdemeanour, the leader having conducted an investigation will, in the presence of a more senior leader meet with the employee, advise of the facts and seek a response. - 1.6.11 If the response is unacceptable the employee will be given an opportunity to state any reasons why action should not be taken to terminate their services. - 1.6.12 All of the facts, including the employee's response and reasons will then be referred to People Services who will consult with the relevant director (or his/her delegate) to decide if termination of employment or other formal disciplinary action is appropriate. - 1.6.13 If termination of employment is appropriate, the employee will be advised and given pay in lieu of notice.
+A formal letter of termination to the employee will detail the reasons for termination of employment.

+1.6.14 If the employee is to be demoted and/or transferred, they will be so advised and a formal letter written to them.